jsr0000/thunder-loan-audit/audit-data/thunderloan-report.md

 | src/protocol/OracleUpgradeable.sol | 100.00% (6/6)  | 100.00% (9/9)  | 100.00% (0/0) | 80.00% (4/5)   |
 | src/protocol/ThunderLoan.sol       | 64.52% (40/62) | 68.35% (54/79) | 37.50% (6/16) | 71.43% (10/14) |
 ```
+**Recommended Mitigation:**

+Aim to get test coverage up to over 90% for all files.

 ### [I-2] Not using `__gap[50]` for future storage collision mitigation